-The manifest is designed to work with a pull parser, where each section of the manifest is used in sequence.
+Based on these assumptions, the manifest is structured to work with a pull parser, where each section of the manifest is used in sequence.
 The expected workflow for a device installing an update can be broken down into 5 steps:

 - 1. Verify the signature of the manifest

 - 2. Verify the applicability of the manifest

 - 3. Resolve dependencies

-- Fetch payload(s)

-- 5. Install payload(s)
+- 4. Fetch payload(s) - Install payload(s)

-When installation is complete, similar information can be used for validating and running images in a further three steps:
+When installation is complete, similar information can be used for validating and running images in a further 3 steps: